Cognitive Science and Neuropsychology Program of Szeged

 The Cognitive Science and Neuropsychology Program was organised by Csaba Pléh, in 1999 at the Institute of Psychology, University of Szeged.
 The aim of the program is to introduce the theories and methods of cognitive science and neuropsychology both to undergraduate students and researchers from other fields.
-The program welcome guest professors, international students and other interested students and researchers for participation and collaboration.
+The program welcomes guest professors, international students and other interested students and researchers for participation and collaboration.
 The program has the intent of becoming an interface between cognitive labs and disciplines in cognitive science, broadly conceived in Central Europe.
 In 2011-2012 the members of this group left University of Szeged.
-This group is not exist anymore.
+This group does not exist anymore.
 The members went to the University of Debrecen, the Hungarian Academy of Sciences, Eötvös Loránd University, etc.